webteamfabcoders/pretestplus/README.md

 ### - Adding a question###

-  1. Cick on "Tests" on the menu.
+  1. Click on "Tests" on the menu.
   2. Click on "Edit Test" of the test you want to modify.
   3. Then click on "ADD PART".
 Once the part is created, it will be listed on the left sidebar.
   4. Enter the required Module Details such as its name, time limit and the type of test.
 Then click on "Save".
   5. Once the module is saved "Q1" of that module is displayed.
 Select the type of question from dropdown list whether it is text based, image based, summary based or a note.
   6. If text based or image based type of question is selected then choose whether it is a practice question or a sample question and if it requires a pause timer.
   7. Enter the question in the textarea provided, give the options in the specified location and mark the correct option for a text based question.
-  8. If it is a image based question then provide the images wherever necessary.
+  8. If it is an image based question then provide the images wherever necessary.
 Enter the explanation for the solution and click on "Save and Proceed".
   9. If it is a summary based question than add an image of the summary and click on "Save Summary".
   10. Fill in the required details.
   11. You can also add sub questions if needed by clicking on "ADD NEW SUB QUESTION".
-  12. Click on "END SUMMARY QUESTION".
-If there are no more questions to be added.
+  12. Click on "END SUMMARY QUESTION" If there are no more questions to be added.
-  13. if it is note then type in the note and click on "Save and Proceed".
+  13. If it is note then type in the note and click on "Save and Proceed".

-  Follow the above proceddure for the required number of questions. if there no more questions to be added then click on "COMPLETE TEST".
+  Follow the above procedure for the required number of questions if there no more questions to be added then click on "COMPLETE TEST".

 ###- Copying from another test###

-  1. Cick on "Tests" on the menu.
+  1. Click on "Tests" on the menu.
   2. Click on "Edit Test" of the test you want to modify.
 The test page is displayed.
   3. Click on "COPY FROM OTHER TEST" on the right side of the test name.
   4. Select the test name from which you want to copy and Click on "copy test".

 ###- Rearranging questions###

-  1. Cick on "Tests" on the menu.
+  1. Click on "Tests" on the menu.
   2. Click on "Edit Test" of the test you want to modify.
 The test page is displayed.
   3. Drag and drop the question to the desired location.
   4. Then click on "CHANGE ORDER".
 The order will be saved.